agussetyar/awesome-reference/README.md

 - [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w) - One of the best YouTube channels that provides learning about Computer Security and Capture-the-Flag (Web Security, Browser Exploitation, Binary Exploitaion, Mobile Security).

+### Other sources

+- [Awesome CTF](https://github.com/apsdehal/awesome-ctf) - A curated list of Capture The Flag (CTF) frameworks, libraries, resources, softwares and tutorials.
+This list aims to help starters as well as seasoned CTF players to find everything related to CTFs at one place.